saturneric/GpgFrontend-Manual/src/content/docs/advanced/portable-mode.md

 :::note[Changed in v2.2.2]

 Older versions had a `PortableMode=true` switch in an `ENV.ini` file, and before that a `PORTABLE.txt` file.
+Both are gone and no longer do anything.
-Both are gone.
-If you were using one, they no longer do anything, and you should download the portable build instead.
+If you were using one, download the portable build instead.

 :::